Latest international reaction to arrest of Reuters reporters in Myanmar

 Here are the latest comments on their detention from governments, politicians, human rights groups, journalists and press freedom advocates around the world:

+-- British Foreign Office minister Mark Field said he was deeply troubled about the charges the two face.

+“We call for their release.
+Journalists must be able to pursue their work without fear or threat.
+This is fundamental for any open society,” he said on Twitter on Thursday.

--- The U.S. embassy in Myanmar said in a statement it was “very disappointed” by the decision to pursue charges against the two.
+-- The United States said it was “deeply disappointed” by Myanmar’s decision to pursue charges under the Official Secrets Act against the two reporters.

-“For democracy to succeed and flourish, journalists must be able to do their jobs.
-We call for their immediate release,” the embassy said.
+“The media freedom that is so critical to rule of law and a strong democracy requires that journalists be able to do their jobs,” State Department spokeswoman Heather Nauert said in a statement on Wednesday.
+“We reiterate our call for Wa Lone and Kyaw Soe Oo’s immediate and unconditional release.”

+-- “Imprisonment of Reuters reporters for investigating Rohingya atrocities is a miscarriage of justice.
+Press freedom is essential for democracy,” U.S. Senator Edward Markey said in a Twitter post on Wednesday.

 “We call for the respect of their fundamental rights, their immediate release by the Burmese authorities and the free access of the media to (Rakhine State),” the French foreign ministry said in a statement.

+-- The spokesman for the U.N. secretary-general said on Wednesday the U.N. team in Myanmar was following the case very closely.

+“The secretary-general has repeated and will continue to repeat his concern at the erosion of press freedom in Myanmar and calling on the international community to do everything to secure the journalists’ release and freedom of the press,” said spokesman Stephane Dujarric.

--- Representatives of the European Union delegation in Myanmar and several EU member states attended the court hearing and the EU said it continued to expect the Myanmar authorities to ensure the full protection of the journalists’ rights.
+-- Representatives of the European Union delegation in Myanmar also attended the court hearing and the EU said it continued to expect Myanmar authorities to ensure the full protection of the journalists’ rights.

 “The EU considers this case an important test for Myanmar’s commitment to press freedom, an independent judiciary and the development of democratic institutions.
 A free press that can work without intimidation and fear of undue arrest and prosecution is a fundamental element of any democratic society,” the EU delegation in Myanmar said.

--- Denmark’s embassy in Myanmar called on Wednesday for the immediate release of Wa Lone and Kyaw Soe Oo.
+-- Denmark’s embassy in Myanmar called for the immediate release of Wa Lone and Kyaw Soe Oo.

-“It is indeed very disappointing that an old draconian law from the colonial era is being used by a democratically elected government to suppress press freedom,” it said in a statement.
+“It is indeed very disappointing that an old draconian law from the colonial era is being used by a democratically elected government to suppress press freedom,” it said in a statement on Wednesday.

--- Japan said it was concerned about the issue and that it could be raised when Foreign Minister Taro Kano visits Myanmar this week.
+-- Japan said it was concerned about the issue and that it could be raised when Foreign Minister Taro Kono visits Myanmar this week.

 “The Japanese government has conveyed its concern about this matter to the government of Myanmar and going forward, wants to discuss and make appeals at appropriate opportunities, including Foreign Minister Kono’s visit to Myanmar,” Chief Cabinet Secretary Yoshihide Suga said on Wednesday.